This isn't your grandpa's paint shelf! Build this simple but elegant shelf for all of your spray paint storage needs using the free plans below.

 - Miter saw

 - Table saw

 - Nail gun

-- Build plans - grab them at the bottom of this post!
+- Build plans -> located at the bottom of this post!

 - 5/8" and 1 1/4" brad nails

 - 1/2" plywood (half a sheet should be plenty)

 - Wood glue

 - (3) 3/8" dowel rods